 If you make these Homemade Strawberry Popsicles, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Creamy Strawberry Milk Popsicles (Easy & Healthy Recipe!)

 - Add all ingredients to a blender.
 Blend until smooth.

 - Freeze for at least 4 hours until completely frozen.

-- Leftover ice pops can be stored in the freezer for up to six months.
+- Leftover popsicles can be stored in the freezer for up to 6 months.